eXist-db/xquery-xproc-xmlcalabash-module/docs/xproc/xproc.md

 To amend this and add XProc to the suite of X technologies supported by eXist, a new XProc module was developed in 2013/2014.

 ## Installing and de-installing
 The XProc module will only work on eXist versions > V2.1!
 That is, as long as the official download version is still V2.1, you need the most current version from eXist’s code repos itory.
-Refer to [http://exist-db.org/exist/apps/doc/building.xml](http://exist-db.org/exist/apps/doc/building.xml) for more information.</para>
+Refer to [http://exist-db.org/exist/apps/doc/building.xml](http://exist-db.org/exist/apps/doc/building.xml) for more information.

 ### Install